Federal University of Paraná: Historical Building

-The construction placed in the Santos Andrade Square began to be built in 1913, being a project of the military engineer Baeta de Faria.
-Its inauguration occurred in 1915.
+Construction of the building in Santos Andrade Square began in 1913, based on a project by military engineer Baeta de Faria.
+It was inaugurated in 1915.

-Seven years later, in 1923, two lateral parts were added, according to the original project.
-The building of the right sector was ended in 1925 and was designated to the Engineering graduation course.
-In the following year, the left sector had been finalized and it passed to serve the Dentistry course.
-Other additions were made to the right side of the building and it has received in its totality new paint in 1940.
-The building was extended towards XV de Novembro Street and, in 1952, new works in the right section led to the demolition of part of the lateral façade built in 1940.
+Seven years later, in 1923, two lateral wings were added according to the original project.
+The construction of the right wing was completed in 1925 and designated for the Engineering degree program.
+The following year, the left wing was finished and assigned to the Dentistry program.
+Additional additions were made to the right side of the building, which was fully repainted in 1940.
+The building was extended toward XV de Novembro Street, and in 1952, new work on the right wing led to the demolition of part of the lateral façade built in 1940.

-In 1954, the building occupied a whole block between the Santos Andrade Square, XV de Novembro Street, Presidente Faria Street and Alfredo Bufren Lane.
-The last modifications were made: a new façade with several columns and a wide set of staircases were projected and the covered dome was eliminated.
-The inauguration of the neoclassical, 17,000 square meter building, took place in 1955.
+In 1954, the building occupied an entire block bounded by Santos Andrade Square, XV de Novembro Street, Presidente Faria Street, and Alfredo Bufren Lane.
+The final modifications included a new façade featuring several columns and a wide set of staircases, and the covered dome was removed.
+The inauguration of the neoclassical, 17,000-square-meter building took place in 1955.

-In the year on 1999, the mayor of Curitiba signed a law that made this building the official symbol of the city.
+In 1999, the mayor of Curitiba signed a law designating this building as the official symbol of the city.